-Strategy (a): no mortar/brick separation Strategy (b): mortar and brick defects labelled as separate categories Strategy (c): mortar regions and brick regions processed separately and merged after classification
+Strategy (b): mortar regions and brick regions processed separately and merged after classification

 4. Conclusions

 This paper has initially reviewed the effect of the different types of observable defects on the structural condition of masonry arch bridges.
 This has been used to propose a workflow that can be used by a future automated bridge monitoring system to determine faults in a bridge and suggest appropriate remedial action based on a set of detectable symptoms.
 By using the proposed workflow, the main classes of defects in masonry that an automated visual detection system for masonry should be capable of detecting have been identified and have been used for the training of a CNN.